aglantzrbc/sql-challenge/README.md

     AND last_name LIKE 'B%';
 ```

-**Code Block 6** | *Code for the list of the first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B*
+**Code Block 6** | *Code block for the list of the first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B*

 6. *TASK:* List each employee in the Sales department, including their employee number, last name, and first name.